-Harriet Martineau, the daughter of a textile manufacturer from Norwich, was born in 1802.
+Harriet Martineau, the daughter of a textile manufacturer from Norwich, was born on 12th June 1802.
 Thomas and Elizabeth Martineau were Unitarians and held progressive views on the education of girls.
 The three girls received a similar education to their three brothers.
 However, where the boys were sent away to university, the girls were expected to stay at home.

 Harriet thought this was very unfair and in 1823 the Unitarian journal, Monthly Repository, published her anonymous article, On Female Education.
 Her brother James Martineau praised it, and when he discovered that his sister was the author, said: "Now, dear, leave it to the other women to make skirts and darn stockings, and you devote yourself to this."